 Oh, it did make me feel somewhat trapped, or weighed down, because it was huge.
 It was just kind of heavy and awkward, and that's how I was feeling in my practice right then emotionally so to physically feel that was really cathartic.

-That's a full circle moment - you discovered your passion for jewelry at The Learning Connextion and now you're working there with your passion.
+That's a full circle moment that you discovered your passion for jewelry at The Learning Connextion and now you're working there with your passion.

 The other thing that inspires and drives me is self expression.
 Where I'm from, how I see the world and my experiences living in it.
 I'm sharing who I am, as a person and I am feeling braver with my art and with myself - I was diagnosed with depression and through the process of creating art I became comfortable talking about my mental health, and not feeling held back by the stigma that surrounds mental health issues.